 B.1 Introduction

-A considerable amount of time is spent by study groups on terminology and definitions but the results can be duplicative and of inconsistent quality.
+A considerable amount of time is spent by study groups on terminology and definitions, but the results can be duplicative and of inconsistent quality.
 Greater consistency is needed in the way definitions are drafted.
 In addition, consideration needs to be given to ensuring that definitions are drafted in a way that allows for automated compilation and processing of new definitions so that the ITU database of definitions can be more easily maintained.
-Annex 2 to WTSA Resolution 67 (Johannesburg, 2008) provides basic guidelines for the preparation of terms and definitions.
-This annex builds on that guidance to help study groups to adopt a consistent approach to terminology and definitions and also to address the requirements for automated updating of the terminology database.
+This annex provides guidance to help study groups to adopt a consistent approach to terminology and definitions and also to address the requirements for automated updating of the terminology database.

 B.2 Terms and definitions